Flank/mirror-goog-studio-main/bazel/sdk/README.md

 ## Development SDK location

 For unit tests and some compile-time dependencies, we provide a read-only SDK in our codebase.
-After you do a `repo sync`, and depending on your OS host, you will have one of three paths pulled down into your project.
+After you do a `repo sync`, and depending on your OS host, you will your platform specific sdk pulled down in your workspace:

 ```
-//prebuilts/studio/sdk/darwin
-//prebuilts/studio/sdk/windows
-//prebuilts/studio/sdk/linux
+//prebuilts/studio/sdk/host
 ```

+Note that this is a symlink to the platform dependent directory.
 If you find yourself developing an Android app inside Android Studio, you should _not_ use this SDK for that.
 Instead, you should download a separate, mutable SDK (e.g. in `~/Android/sdk`) which you can update and prune to your hearts content.